Why SEO Traffic Fails Without Conversion Strategy (And How Agencies Fix It)

 All informational.
 None of it commercial.

 They were attracting home cooks looking for recipe ideas, not businesses shopping for packaging equipment.
 Traffic looked great in Google Analytics.
 But these visitors weren't buyers.
-They were tyre kickers who'd never convert.

 When your product page looks like a B2B enquiry form

 An enquiry form sat at the top of every product page.
-The "Add to Cart" button was halfway down the page.

 So visitors landed, saw the form, and thought they needed to request a quote.
 They assumed it was wholesale only.
 They didn't realise they could just buy it.

 The page was saying: "You need to talk to sales first."

-The business wanted: "Just add it to cart and check out."
+This happens across Ecommerce sites all the time.
+The page structure accidentally signals B2B when the business is B2C.
 A/B testing button colours won't fix this.
 The whole page needs rebuilding.

 The keyword intent shift that changed everything

-We pulled their rankings and saw the problem immediately.
+Their rankings showed the problem immediately.

 They were ranking for: